xmartlabs/Bender/Documentation/API.md

 Therefore, we support composite layers which basically are just a set of layers which we want to reuse in a network.

-For example if we want to use most of our Convolution layers followed by an Instance Normalization and an activation neuron we could define this:
+For example if you want to use most of the Convolution layers followed by an Instance Normalization and an activation neuron you could define this:

 ```swift
 class ConvolutionBlock: CompositeLayer {